-Along with the beginning of the Awakening in the Baltic States, the Popular Front of Estonia, Rahvarinne; the Popular Front of Latvia, Tautas Fronte; and the reform movement of Lithuania, Sajūdis, began trilateral cooperation to influence processes in the USSR, to represent Baltic interests, to solve common problems and to reach common goals.
+Along with the beginning of the Awakening in the Baltic States, the Popular Front of Estonia -Rahvarinne, the Popular Front of Latvia - Tautas Fronte, and the reform movement of Lithuania, Sajūdis, began trilateral cooperation to influence processes in the USSR, represent Baltic interests, solve common problems and reach common goals.

-The Baltic cooperation and unity reached their climax at the end of the 1980s and the beginning of the 1990s when the independence movements were acutely aware that the most important goals could be achieved only by close cooperation.
-Every significant decision and action was mutually harmonised.
-The heightened sense of regional unity, limited financial and human resources, international circumstances, external threats and pressure, as well as the opportunity to solve specific problems more effectively and to reach long-term social and economic goals, were the fundamental factors determining close cooperation among the independence movements.
+The Baltic cooperation and unity reached their culmination at the end of the 1980s and the beginning of the 1990s when the independence movements were acutely aware that the most important goals can be achieved only by close cooperation.
+Every significant decision and action were mutually harmonised.
+The heightened sense of regional unity, limited financial and human resources, international circumstances, external threats and pressure, as well as the opportunity to solve specific problems more effectively and reach long-term social and economic goals, were the fundamental factors determining close cooperation among the independence movements.

 Baltic cooperation developed quickly, and it involved parliaments and executive powers.
 In Tallinn on 12 May 1990, Arnold Rüütel, Chairman of the Supreme Council of the Republic of Estonia, Anatolijs Gorbunovs, Chairman of the Supreme Council of the Republic of Latvia, and Vytautas Landsbergis, Chairman of the Supreme Council of the Republic of Lithuania, expressed their determination to strengthen mutual cooperation by signing the Declaration of Unanimity and Cooperation of the Republic of Estonia, the Republic of Latvia and the Republic of Lithuania.